idkaryan/chia-anime-Downloader/README.md

-*NOTE*  : If you don't want the trouble of downloading Python and other stuff to use this, please wait till I get up a binary for this.
-Still trying to figure out how to do that.
+*NOTE*  : If you don't want the trouble of downloading Python and other stuff to use this, please use the provided binary release.